ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract/index.md

 ### Hardhat vs Truffle

 There are two versions of this tutorial: one using **Hardhat** and one using **Truffle**.
-They are both development environments for building on Ethereum and have similar functionality so it's totally up to you to decide which you want to use.
-Hardhat is the newer kid on the block and tends to be a bit cleaner/easier to use, they also have lots of plugins to make it more customizable.
+They are both development environments for building on Ethereum and have similar functionality, so it's totally up to you to decide which you want to use.
+Hardhat is the newer kid on the block and tends to be a bit cleaner to use, and they also have lots of plugins to make it more customizable.

 ## Create and Deploy your Smart Contract using Hardhat